 Caps placed on individual apartment improvements

-A major bone of contention with tenants has been individual apartment improvements (IAI).
-Previously, landlords could spend thousands of dollars on renovations on individual apartments.
+A major bone of contention with tenants has been apartment improvements (IAI).
+Previously, landlords could spend thousands of dollars on renovations on apartments.
 Once complete, they could then pass on a fraction of that expense to tenants in the form of rent increases.
-The state would usually approve this practice without looking into whether the tenants were being overcharged.
-The new laws now only allow landlords to pass on $15,000 worth of renovations over a 15-year period.
-When broken down this works out at a monthly rent increase of $89.
+The state would usually approve this practice without looking into whether the tenants had been overcharged.
+The new laws now only allow landlords to pass on $15,000 worth of renovations over 15 years.
+When broken down, this works out at a monthly rent increase of $89.
 Additionally, the state housing agency will now review and audit IAI’s more closely.

 Landlords argue that this removes all incentive for them to renovate their properties and keep them up to date.
 But Democratic legislators say that IAI’s were being abused by landlords who would report inaccurate costs.
 Landlords have also been known to use the old laws to make tenants pay for maintenance rather than renovations.
 The changes are meant to take the laws back to their original purpose.
 That being to make improvements, not maintenance.
 Lawmakers say that the $15,000 cap is more than enough to make modest improvements.
 Still, many now fear that landlords will only do the bare minimum to keep an apartment in order.

 Similar changes also apply to significant capital improvements (MCI).
 Landlords could previously renovate common areas and spread that cost among all the building’s tenants.
 The new laws now provide tighter regulations on this practice.
 Including limited approvals for work, limited spending, and a prohibition on allowing MCI’s in a building that has hazardous violations.
 Also, even if an MCI is approved, the landlord can now only raise the rent by 2% of the original amount, down from 6%.

 Changes to the four-year “look back” rule